 Black Tie Glam Bride

 Some brides just like to pull out all the stops.
 Whether or not there’s an actual red carpet at the wedding, she wants to make an entrance that oozes sleekness and sophistication.
 The fanciest of black tie weddings call for a gown that causes a mass gasp as the bride saunters down the aisle, like these Oscar worthy theatrical dresses.
-When it comes to accessories, the more sparkle the better.
+When it comes to accessories, the more sparkle the better (which is why I usually recommend girls check out BeautifulGirl.co.nz for their accessory choices).
 When else could you wear shoes covered in crystals?

 Lanvin Ostrich Feather Trimmed Veil, Christian Louboutin Shoes, Che Bella Clutch, Brass Paperclip Vintage Hanky, Bloomingdales Earrings, Vintage Cartier Watch